Skip to main content

-Autoscaling is not available for node groups with GPUs without drivers.
+• for node groups with GPU without drivers;

-In a Managed Kubernetes cluster, Cluster Autoscaler can be used to autoscale groups of nodes.
-It helps to optimally utilize cluster resources — depending on the load on the cluster, the number of nodes in the group will be automatically reduced or increased.
-Cluster Autoscaler is installed automatically when the cluster is created, you just need to enable it to start working.
+In a Managed Kubernetes cluster, you can use Cluster Autoscaler to autoscalenode groups.
+It helps to optimally use cluster resources — depending on the cluster load, the number of nodes in the group will automatically decrease or increase.
+Cluster Autoscaler is installed automatically when creating a cluster, simply enable it to start working.

 Recommendations